Get Connected

 Get Expressive

 Playing music is a simple and powerful way for kids to express their feelings.
-When we play with feeling music sounds so much better and is much more engaging.
+When we play with feeling music sounds so much better, and is much more engaging – both for the player and anyone listening.

-Making up songs in class using a child’s own experience is a favourite activity.
+Making up songs using a child’s own experience is a favourite activity, and this personalisation builds enthusiasm and engagement.

 Get It Down